DomoMyles/Object-Orientated-Databases/README.md

-# Group 4: Full-Stack Project | The Advertising Campaign [TAC]
+# Object Oriented Databases

 ##Description
-This application will allow you to create a database of cataloging products that have certain attributes to catagorize them.
+This application will allow you to create a database of cataloging products that have certain attributes to categorize them.
 This would be a great platform to set a store's stock into.

 ## License | Badges: